Warbo/writing/CICM-2017-report/report.md

     StepMother(x, y) -> Motherlike(x, y)

-This could be found via anti-unification, for example, but we might as well use the extra argument approach.
+This could be found via anti-unification, for example, but we might as well use the extra argument approach to retain the connection, instead of having to re-discover it.

-One way to mitigate some of the search space problem would be to automatically generate an experiment: if some property is "measurable", and we have many potential ways to repair our theory, we could make create several theories, each with a different repair, and sompare the "measurable" quantities we can derive from them: if there is disagreement, we have an empirical way to determine which is "better".
+One way to mitigate some of the search space problem would be to automatically generate an experiment: if some property is "measurable", and we have many potential ways to repair our theory, we could make create several theories, each with a different repair, and compare the "measurable" quantities we can derive from them: if there is disagreement, we have an empirical way to determine which is "better".